vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/working/vimbook.md

 - Enzymes (lipase or amylase) \>3x ULN (use lipase, much more specific)

-- \*If pain is characteristic and lipase \> 3xULN, no need for CT A/P
+- \*If pain is characteristic and lipase \> 3x ULN, no need for CT A/P

 <!-- -->